Best Premium Air Purifiers for Dorm Under $400

 Blue Pure 511i Max Air Purifier

-• HEPASilent dual filtration hits ~23 dB on low — the quietest pick here — with smart auto mode and a compact cylinder
+- •HEPASilent dual filtration hits ~23 dB on low — the quietest pick here — with smart auto mode and a compact cylinder

 Levoit